 Manhattan Area Technical College is a public technical college governed by an appointed Board of Directors under a governance plan approved by the Kansas Board of Regents on March 17, 2004.
 The President of the College reports to the Board of Directors and supervises all College operations and instruction.
 In addition, MATC is advised by more than 120 volunteer program advisory board members and general advisory members representing a cross section of business and industry.

-Manhattan Area Technical College provides quality technical and general education to prepare individuals to pursue technologically advanced careers and lead productive lives in a dynamic and diverse global environment.
+Manhattan Area Technical College provides a high quality technical and general education to prepare individuals to pursue technologically advanced careers and lead productive lives in a dynamic and diverse global environment.

 As a leader in technical education, Manhattan Area Technical College will enhance student-centered learning and service to business, industry, and community members.

 In making decisions to advance the mission of Manhattan Area Technical College, the faculty and staff value: